archi-contribs/database-plugin/README.md

 * import models either in standalone mode (each in their own Archi model) or in shared mode (all in the same Archi model, each in a separate subfolder)

 ## The current limitations are :
-* Text fields (model purpose, components names, documentation, ...) are limited in length
-* Models are independent (it is not yet possible to create relations between models)
+* The use of elements from one model into another or the use of relationships between models is not yet fully supported

 ## My roadmap includes the following functionalities :
 * Allow relations between models,